xamantra/zyte/README.md

 - **Configuration**: You can configure caching via `server.config.ts`:
     - `cacheEnabled`: Set to `false` to disable caching entirely.
     - `cacheMaxAge`: Sets the cache expiration time in milliseconds.
 The default is 5 minutes.

+### Gzip Compression

+To improve performance and reduce bandwidth, Zyte SSR automatically compresses server responses with gzip if the client's browser supports it.
+This happens automatically and requires no configuration.
+Compression is applied after retrieving a page from the cache, ensuring that both cached and newly rendered pages are served as efficiently as possible.

 ### Keep-Alive Endpoint